Red Eye (British TV series): Production

 The six-part series was commissioned by ITVX in June 2023.
 It is from production company Bad Wolf and created and written by Peter A. Dowling, with episode 4 written by Jingan Young.
-The series has been directed by Kieron Hawkes.
-It stars Jing Lusi, Richard Armitage, Lesley Sharp and Jemma Moore.
+The series is directed by Kieron Hawkes.
+The first series stars Jing Lusi, Richard Armitage, Lesley Sharp and Jemma Moore.

-Filming on the aeroplane took place on a static aeroplane in a sound studio.
+Filming on the aeroplane in the first series took place on a static aeroplane in a sound studio.
 Scenes were also filmed at Stansted Airport.
 All scenes were shot in and around London, including scenes set in Beijing.

+A second series was announced in September 2024, with Lusi, Moore and Sharp returning, and Martin Compston, Jonathan Aris and Robert Gilbert joining the cast.

 Broadcast

-The series premiered on ITV1 and ITVX on 21 April 2024.
+The first series premiered on ITV1 and ITVX on 21 April 2024.
 In New Zealand, the series premiered on Warner Bros.
 Discovery New Zealand's streaming platform ThreeNow and its Three TV channel on 12 June 2024.
-The series was released on Hulu on July 22, 2025.
+The series was released on Hulu on 22 July 2025.

+The second series premiered on ITV1 and ITVX on 1 January 2026.
+The whole series dropped on streaming service Stan in Australia on 2 January 2026.

 Reception

-The show has received a 45% grade on Rotten Tomatoes.
+As of January 2026 the first series has a score of 57% on review aggregator Rotten Tomatoes, based on 14 reviews.

-Lucy Mangan of The Guardian awarded the first episode three stars out of five, dubbing it 'serviceable' and remarking, 'If you watch the first episode you will very likely watch them all and they will slip down a treat.
-And then you will forget about it until the next time Armitage pops up'.
-Nick Hilton in The Independent awarded it two out of five stars, finding it "derivative" and criticising Armitage's performance.
+Lucy Mangan of The Guardian awarded the first episode three stars out of five, dubbing it "serviceable" and remarking, "If you watch the first episode you will very likely watch them all and they will slip down a treat.
+And then you will forget about it until the next time Armitage pops up".
+Nick Hilton in The Independent awarded it two out of five stars, finding it "derivative", and criticising Armitage's performance.
 Anita Singh in The Telegraph gave the series three out of five stars.